The Dramatic Function of Songs in Musical Theater

 Set at the turn of last century, Ragtime (1998) opens by presenting three groups whose stories will soon intertwine: a white, upper-middle class family, a black Ragtime musician Coalhouse Walker and his woman Sarah, and a Jewish immigrant and his daughter.
 As each group takes the stage, they challenge the assumptions of the status quo, foreshadowing the tensions that will arise in the melting pot of America during this new century.
-In Fiddler, Tevye explains the importance of “Tradition” to keep his family and the Jewish people on their feet during rough times.
-In Evita (1976) the narrator Ché interrupts the funeral lamentations of Eva Peron, first lady of Argentina, to give his own cynical view of her accomplishments: “You let down your people, Evita. / You were supposed to have been immortal.”
+In the opening number of Fiddler, Tevye explains the importance of “Tradition” to keep his family and the Jewish people on their feet during rough times.
+In Evita (1976) the narrator Ché interrupts the funeral lamentations of Eva Peron, first lady of Argentina, to give his own cynical view of her accomplishments: “You let down your people, Evita.
+You were supposed to have been immortal.”

 At the heart of every drama lies conflict.
 Some of the most exciting numbers in musicals involve conflict songs when characters struggle to attain differing goals.
 The musical 1776 depicts the frustrating challenges the founding fathers faced in writing the Declaration of Independence.
 As John Adams, Thomas Jefferson, and Ben Franklin argue their points of view with other members of the Continental Congress, several conflict songs arise.
 The first number serves as both exposition and conflict song: Adams pushes Congress to vote for independence, but the disputing delegations shout back, “Sit Down, John!” as they prefer to quarrel over whether or not to open the windows because of the heat.
 The song segues into a conversation between Adams and his wife Abigail, but even they cannot agree on which is more important, making saltpeter for gunpowder or supplying the women with pins.

 Similar to narration songs, summary songs compress lengthy amounts of time into one number.
 In My Fair Lady the maids and butlers pity “Poor Professor Higgins” as he spends months teaching Eliza how to speak properly.
 “Good Night and Thank You” describes Evita’s rise to prominence from small town girl to film actress with the help of one lover after another.
 Later “Rainbow Tour” relates Evita’s promotional visit to several European countries.
 In a summary song from The Fantasticks (1961), “Round and Round,” El Gallo takes Louisa on a whirlwind tour of the world, showing her the wonders she has always dreamed about.
 Each of these songs describes more time than we see on stage.

 Songs with Special Functions

-Musical metaphors take advantage of the unique qualities of musical theater to portray a situation in presentational, non-literal fashion.
+Musical metaphors take advantage of the unique qualities of musical theater to portray a situation in non-literal fashion.
 In the example mentioned above from 1776, as John and Abigail sing to each other, we realize that in real life they were separated by hundreds of miles and must have corresponded by letter.
 The duet allows them to converse in a more immediate, personal manner.
 In Ragtime Evelyn’s courtroom testimony before the judge concerning her husband’s murder plays like a vaudeville routine while she performs as the scantily clad girl on the swing; in metaphoric terms the “Crime of the Century” has become the hottest show in town.
 The narrator of Evita, Ché Guavera was an historical person, an associate of Castro during the Cuban revolution.
 Born in Argentina, he and Eva Peron never met, but through the magic of theater, as Eva lies dying of cancer in the hospital, she dreams of waltzing with Ché as they debate the ethical choices she has made in her career.
 In “We Both Reached for the Gun” from Chicago (1975), the defense attorney manipulates the witness and the press like marionettes on strings.

 Cameo songs feature a minor character in a memorable number, someone who otherwise might be forgotten.
 The soldier who sings about the death of his buddies in 1776 is a good example; prior to his song he appears only to deliver messages from General Washington.
 Staking out her territory, Evita evicts Juan Peron’s current “bit-on-the-side” from his bed, leaving the girl to ask “What happens now?” as she sings “Another Suitcase in Another Hall” (in the film version Madonna took this song from the cameo actress).
 Giving some sage advice to Pippin (1972), Granny belts out the show-stopping number “Just No Time at all” in her only scene.
 A good cameo song defines a minor character quickly and effectively, as well as giving a performer in a small role time in the spotlight.